 Service: If service is required, do not return the product to your retailer.
-In order to obtain warranty service, contact our Customer Service Team at onelinksupport@firstalert.com or 1(833)ONE-LINK (1-833-663-5465).
+In order to obtain warranty service, contact the Customer Service Team at onelinksupport@firstalert.com or 1 (833) ONE-LINK (1-833-663-5465).

 To assist us in serving you, please have the model number and date of purchase available when calling.

-For Warranty Service Return To: 1301 Joe Battle, El Paso, TX 79936
+For Warranty Service return to: 1301 Joe Battle, El Paso, TX 79936

 Disposal: Waste electrical products should not be disposed of with regular household waste.
 Please recycle where facilities exist.
 Check local requirements for disposal of Lithium powered electronic devices.
-The alarm should be discharged before disposal.
-See, "Discharging the Alarm".
-You can also return your alarm to us for disposal.
+The Alarm should be deactivated before disposal.
+See page 14, "Permanently Deactivating the Alarm".
+You can also return your Alarm to us for disposal.
 For return address see above.
 Please include a note confirming the product is being returned for disposal.

 Communication distance between alarms may vary from home to home depending on environment, construction materials and size of structure.
 The quantity of alarm required will depend on these factors.
-See page 12 for details.
+See manual for details.